 School is ending, summer is approaching, and many parents are already planning camps, classes, playdates, and activities to keep their children busy.
+Enrichment can be wonderful — but there is growing value in something we usually try to avoid: boredom.
+In fact, it may be one of the most important gifts we can give our children over the summer.

 The Pressure to Keep Children Busy

-As parents, it’s natural to worry when we hear “I’m bored” or when toddlers flit from one activity to another, seemingly without intent or focus.
+As parents, it’s natural to worry when we hear “I’m bored,” or when a toddler flits from one activity to another without any obvious intent or focus.
+We often feel responsible for providing the next thing — entertainment, stimulation, a plan.

-We often feel responsible for providing entertainment, stimulation, or the next activity.
 Yet children don’t need every moment of their day scheduled.
-Constant stimulation can leave little room for children to discover their own interests, ideas, and ways of engaging with the world.
+Constant stimulation can actually leave little room for a child to discover their own interests, ideas, and ways of engaging with the world.
+When adults fill every gap, children never get to find out what they would have done with that gap themselves.

 Boredom Creates Space for Creativity